phac-nml/biohansel/docs/source/user-docs/usage.rst

 - Quality Checking Thresholds - Important parameters for the final results of the QC columns
     - QC: Frequency below this coverage are considered low coverage (default 20)
-    - QC: Min number of tiles missing for Ambiguous Result (default 3)
+    - QC: Min number of k-mers missing for Ambiguous Result (default 3)
-    - QC: Decimal Proportion of max allowed missing tiles (default 0.05)
+    - QC: Decimal Proportion of max allowed missing k-mers (default 0.05)
-    - QC: Decimal Proportion of max allowed missing tiles for an intermediate subtype (default 0.05)
+    - QC: Decimal Proportion of max allowed missing k-mers for an intermediate subtype (default 0.05)
-    - QC: Overall tile coverage below this value will trigger a low coverage warning (default 20)
+    - QC: Overall k-mer coverage below this value will trigger a low coverage warning (default 20)

 Detailed info on biohansels parameters and their functions can be found in the `parameter section <parameters.html>`_.